kubeslice/netops/README.md

 # netops

-The NetOp Pods enforce the QoS Profile for a Slice.
+The netop pods enforce the QoS Profile for a Slice.
 It uses Linux TC (Traffic Control) for Slice traffic classification.

 ## Getting Started